Titus von der Malsburg

 I investigate how we make sense of language.
 How is each word that we hear or read combined with our understanding of the text so far?
 What sources of knowledge do we recruit in this process?
 And how are they combined, especially when they are in conflict?
 To answer questions like these, I use experimental and computational methods ranging from eye-tracking and event-related brain potentials to large-scale crowd-sourcing, corpus methods, Bayesian data analysis, and computational cognitive modeling.

 I am a tenure-track professor at the Institute of Linguistics at the University of Stuttgart.
 Previously, I held postdoctoral positions at University of Potsdam, UC San Diego, and the University of Oxford.
 I earned my PhD in Cognitive Science at the University of Potsdam where I also served as a visiting professor for two years.
-In addition to my academic work, I've worked as a software engineer, founded two companies, and collaborated with sound artists and composers at the intersection of science and art.
+In addition to my academic work, I have worked as a software engineer, founded two companies, and collaborated with sound artists and composers at the intersection of science and art.

 Research interests: Incremental sentence comprehension; reading comprehension, reading strategies, and scanpaths; syntactic ambiguity and ambiguity resolution; implicit linguistic gender biases; cue-based parsing, working memory, interference; locality and word order; expectation, prediction, surprisal, and information density; cognitive biases and bounded rationality; resumptive pronouns; dog whistles, plausible deniability, and social meaning; experimental methods, especially web-based and eye-tracking; corpus methods and neural language models; Bayesian and frequentist statistics; computational cognitive modeling.